memgraph/memgraph/docs/user_technical/quick-start.md

 work.
 The following clients and drivers are tested `libneo4j-client` (C), `neo4j-driver` (Python), `neo4j-driver` (Javascript), `Neo4j Driver` (Java).

+### Graph Gists

+A nice looking set of small graph examples could be found [here](https://neo4j.com/graphgists/).
+You can take any use-case and try to execute the queries against Memgraph.
+We welcome your feedback!

 ### neo4j-client Example

 Please take a look [here](https://neo4j-client.net) for the installation details